 PrerequisitesEnrolment in 846AA Master of Information Technology OR

 Students must have completed 6676 Professional Practice in IT G AND 6677 Systems Analysis and Modelling G.

 Students enrolled in versions 4 or 5 of 973AA Master of Information Technology and Systems must have completed 6676 Professional Practice in IT G.

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|

-There is no textbook set for this unit.
-Various resources, including recommended readings, will be used to support the teaching of the unit - details of these will be available on the unit website.
+There is no fixed textbook set for this unit.
+Various resources, including recommended readings, will be used.
+Details of these will be available on the unit's teaching site.

 Submission of assessment items

 Students should keep a copy of all assessment items that are submitted at least until unit grades have been published at the end of semester.